mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

         -   forward the reference to it.
     -   If the finalizable object is unreachable, then
         -   remove it from the list of finalizable objects, and enqueue it for finalization.
-    -   (This step may expand the transitive closure if any finalizable objects are resurrected.)
+    -   (This step may expand the transitive closure if any finalizable objects are retained.)
 4. Visit all `PhantomReference`.
     -   If the referent is reachable, then
         -   forward the referent field.